-Dual Diagnosis Treatment Knoxville, TN
+Dual Diagnosis Treatment Centers In Tennessee

 It is a best practice to address addiction and co-occurring mental health disorders, known as dual diagnosis disorders or dual diagnosis, during treatment.
 Those who do not treat these conditions at the same time are twice as likely to experience a relapse within six months of leaving treatment.
 Our dual diagnosis treatment centers in Tennessee offer fortunately crucial help to achieve long-term sobriety.

-What is A Dual Diagnosis Disorder?
+What is a Dual Diagnosis Disorder?

 Dual diagnosis disorder refers to a co-occurring mental condition and substance use disorder.
 This condition proves common, with an estimated half of those battling addiction also suffering from at least one mental health disorder.
 Though often unclear which condition came first, it is obvious the interaction of the two only complicates a person’s ability to further get sober.